CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

    {}
    ```

-4. Do a root patch to to update the switch with the new configuration.
+4. Do a root patch to update the switch with the new configuration.
 <div class=scroll>

    ```